Hellorge/QtSvgIconEngine/README.md

 iconEngine.setCachePolicy(CachePolicy::<policy>);
 // {ALL, NONE, LRU}
-// ALL: cache all, NONE: no caching, LRU: 100 pixmaps will be cache at once
+// ALL: cache all, NONE: no caching, LRU: 100 QSvgRenderer instances will be cache at once

 iconEngine.clearCache();
-// clear pixmap cache, without cache pixmaps are generated from svg paths again.
+// clear QSvgRenderer cache, without cache QSvgRenderer instances are generated from svg paths for each time an icon is requested.
 ```

 ### Arguments